njlyon0/lter_talks/README.md

-# Long Term Ecological Research Presentations
+# Lyon Presentations

-This repository houses some of my LTER-related presentations.
-Convenient for centralizing formatting elements across different talks as well as preserving/sharing finished presentations.
+This repository houses some of my "one-off" presentations.
+This includes those delivered as part of my work with NCEAS/the LTER Network as well as various code tutorials.